 Why doesn’t this training and education cost the student anything?
 This seems too good to be true.

 Having a steady supply of well-trained, well-educated workers is extremely valuable to the sheet metal industry.
-Therefore, our members fund the training and education to ensure that no one who wants to work in this industry is prevented because of finances.
+Therefore, our members fund the training and education through hourly contributions to ensure that all members receive the highest level of training.

 Isn't it better to have a college degree?

-Not necessarily.
-The apprenticeship program isn’t for individuals who failed at college or need a fallback position.
-It is another form of higher education for serious students with a strong aptitude for math, problem-solving, mechanical skills and spatial relationships.
+College isn’t for everyone.
+Apprenticeship is another form of higher education for the type of serious student who enjoys math, problem-solving, mechanical skills and spatial relationships while working with their hands in a kinetic environment.
 Unlike traditional college programs, apprentices are paid while they work and graduate with no tuition debt.
 Click here for additional information.

-The union negotiates funding for training and education in the sheet metal industry.
-Beyond that, being part of a union delivers a wealth of benefits to members.
-The union negotiates on behalf of its members for better pay, benefits, and working conditions.
-The union gives workers an important, and powerful, say in their workplace.
+Yes.
+The union negotiates funding for training and education in the sheet metal industry on behalf of members of all skill levels and years of service.
+Beyond that, being part of a union delivers a wealth of benefits to members, including negotiations on behalf of its members for better pay, benefits, and working conditions.

 What can a career in sheet metal lead to?